This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Q: What should I bring?

 Many facilities offer towels and provide shampoo/soap.
-If not, they are most likely be available for purchase at the entrance.
+If not, they will most likely be available at the entrance.
 Hairdryers and face lotions are most likely provided as well.
-You can just bring a change of clothes, so no need to come prepared!
-If you’re staying at a Japanese inn with an Onsen, you can change into the Yukata (cotton Japanese robes) provided in your room, or come in normal clothes.
+You can bring a change of clothes, so there is no need to come prepared!
+If you’re staying at a Japanese inn with an Onsen, you can change into the Yukata (cotton Japanese robes) provided in your room or come in regular clothes.

 Q: What other things should I avoid before entering an Onsen?